 Before doing Pelvic Tilts

-Get your pillows and set them under your knees.
-Use a tightly rolled hand towel to put under your palms by the base of your thumb to set your palms in a more comfortable angle.
+Put a tightly rolled hand towel under your palms by the base of your thumb to set your palms in a more comfortable angle.

 After doing Pelvic Tilts

-Some women will do a “Down Dog” yoga position after doing Cat-Cows, the yoga variation for Pelvic Tilts.
+Some women will do a “Downward Dog” yoga position after doing “Cat-Cows” (the yoga variation for Pelvic Tilts).
 If you want to do these, use a yoga mat.